bexcite/CarND-Vehicle-Detection/README.md

 ```

-Here how such additional windows looks on a visualization:
+Here how such additional windows look on a visualization:

 ![Distant windows lookup](./output_images/results/all_cars_windows_ext.png)